VladShurakov/WeatherApp/.github/ISSUE_TEMPLATE/feature_request.md

 ---
 name: Feature request
 about: Suggest an idea for this project
-title: Feature request name [FEATURE]
+title: "[FEATURE] Feature request name"
 labels: enhancement
 assignees: VladShurakov